truthanytime/Dev_connector/README.md

 wrapped in it's own `<section className="container">`, So we no longer need that in App.js.
 In most cases this just replaces the outer `<Fragment />` in the component.

-The styling also affected the [ `<Alert />` ](client/src/components/layout/Alert.js) component as this will show in addition to other page components adding it's own `<section>` would mean extra content shift when the alerts show.
-To solve this the alerts have been given their [ own styling ](https://github.com/bradtraversy/devconnector_2.0/blob/c5b1fc48ccfecf30b6ed85f228a337f82d93e3f9/client/src/App.css#L579) so they are `position: fixed;` and we get no content shift, which additionally makes for a smoother UI with the alerts popping up in the top right of the screen.

 ---